uxlfoundation/oneAPI-spec/source/elements/oneART/source/openvkl-spec.rst

                         VKLHit16 *hit,
                         int *result);

-Returned hits consist of a t-value, a volume value (equal to one of the requested values specified in the value selector), and an (object space) epsilon value estimating the error of the intersection:
+Returned hits consist of a t-value, a volume value (equal to one of the requested values specified in the context), and an (object space) epsilon value estimating the error of the intersection:

 ::